 Mileage apps and privacy protections

 But what about privacy?
-The mBurse mileage tracker, known as mLog, tracks mileage in real-time but only reports the business miles – and not in real-time.
+The mBurse mileage tracker, known as mLog, tracks mileage in real time but only reports business miles—not in real time.
 No personal trips are reported.
-You can always go back and edit trips if you forget to turn the app off during a personal errand.
+However, if you forget to turn the app off during a personal errand, you can always edit the trip.

 Comparing expenses and reimbursements

-When receiving a mileage rate, it's important to compare your expenses to reimbursement amounts.
-If you work in an expensive part of the country or drive fewer miles than average, you may find that your reimbursement falls short.
-High gas prices may reduce your wages since most company mileage rates are not responsive to gas prices.
+When paying or receiving a mileage rate, it's important to compare expenses to reimbursement amounts.
+Workers in an expensive part of the country or who drive fewer miles than average may find their reimbursement falls short.
+High gas prices may reduce wages since most company mileage rates are not responsive to gas prices.

 Estimating monthly vehicle costs

-Looking back at the list of expenses that a mileage rate covers, you can estimate your monthly costs.
-Receipts and credit card statements will help you calculate how much you pay per month for gas and other expenses, etc. There are car depreciation calculators online.
+Looking back at the list of expenses that a mileage rate covers, you can estimate monthly costs.
+Receipts and credit card statements can help calculate how much a driver pays per month for gas and other expenses, etc. There are car depreciation calculators online.
 (Or try this free tool.)

-When you use your own vehicle for business purposes, you deserve compensation for the expenses you incur.
+When workers use personal vehicles for business purposes, they deserve compensation for the expense.
 What is the best reimbursement rate for your business?

-If you already receive the IRS mileage rate of $.67/mi, seeking an increased rate is not in your best interest.
+If you already pay or receive the IRS mileage rate of $.70/mi, increasing the rate is counter-productive.
 Anything over that rate will be taxable income.
 Instead, the best interest of both company and employees could be fixed and variable rate reimbursement.

-A FAVR reimbursement plan provides highly accurate vehicle reimbursements.
-The fixed monthly stipend pays for fixed costs like insurance.
+A Fixed and Variable reimbursement (FAVR) plan provides highly accurate vehicle reimbursements.
+The fixed monthly car stipend pays for fixed costs like insurance.
 The variable rate adjusts to changes in gas prices.
 And all payments remain tax-free.
-For a number of reasons, a FAVR plan is fairer than a simple mileage rate.
+For several reasons, a FAVR plan is fairer than a simple mileage rate.

 Try out our calculator to learn more.